TRIQS/triqs/.github/ISSUE_TEMPLATE/bug.md

 2. [Second Step]
 3. [and so on...]

-or paste a minimal code example reproduce the issue.
+or paste a minimal code example to reproduce the issue.

 **Expected behavior:** [What you expect to happen]